benhprentice/ExoplanetHabitabilityClassification/README.md

 ## Exploratory Data Analysis

-* What EDA graphs you are planning to use?
+* EDA graphs -

     We plan on using pairplots, histograms, confusion matrices, and heatmaps.
 Other EDA graphs will likely be very useful.

-* Why? - Add figures if any
+* Why? -

-    Pairplots can help us visualize the correlation between each feature.
+    * Pairplots can help us visualize the correlation between each feature.
-    Histograms can give us a closer look at this data.
+    * Histograms can give us a closer look at this data.
-    Confusion matrices can help us to evaluate the accuracy of a model.
+    * Confusion matrices can help us to evaluate the accuracy of a model.
-    Heatmaps help us see correlation between features.
+    * Heatmaps help us see correlation between features.

 # ADD HERE